ovh/utask/pkg/plugins/builtin/echo/README.md

 ## Example

 An action of type `echo` requires the following kind of configuration.
 The default outcome is a successful step: by adding an error_message, the step will consider the action a failure and set the step in `SERVER_ERROR` state.
-This is the default error type, which will cause the step to be elligible for retry.
+This is the default error type, which will cause the step to be eligible for retry.
 To block the task, error_type can be set to `client`, causing the step state to be set to `CLIENT_ERROR`.

 ```yaml
 action: